patrickbucher/learning-powershell/README.md

 - `<=`: only on the left side (`-ReferenceObject`)
 - `=>`: only on the right side (`-DifferenceObject`)

+# Commands and Modules

+Commands can be added by installing _modules_.
+The module _PowerShellGet_ manages modules from online repositories ("Galleries"), e.g. [PowerShellGallery](https://www.powershellgallery.com/).
+Make sure to check the compatibility under the section _PSEditions_ (e.g. _Core_) for each module.
+Modules can not only add commands, but also providers.

+Repositories can be registered using the `Register-PSRepository` Cmdlet.

+Modules have a _prefix_, e.g. `Az` for the `Azure` module.
+This prefix is used in the nouns of commands to avoid name conflicts.
+(Use fully qualified paths, such as `Module\Cmdlet` in case of a conflict.)

+Modules are stored in one of the paths denoted by `$PSModulePath`.

+Install a Module (e.g. Azure):

+    > Install-Module -Name Az

+Check if the module was installed:

+    > Get-Module -Name Az -ListAvailable

+See `Update-Module` and `Remove-Module` for updating and removing a module, respectively.

+Import the module into the current PowerShell session, or do so with a custom prefix:

+    > Import-Module -Name Az
+    > Import-Module -Name Az -Prefix Cloud

+List the available commands (with paging):

+    > Get-Command -Noun Az* | Out-Host -Paging

+# Recipies

+Compressing and uncompressing archives:

+    > Compress-Archive -Path foo -DestinationPath foo.zip
+    > Expand-Archive -Path foo.zip -DestinationPath foo_copy

 # Miscellaneous

 - Powershell 5.1 is called "Windows PowerShell" and has the binary `powershell.exe` and a blue background by default.